openjdk/jdk/src/jdk.compiler/share/man/javac.md

     -   `strictfp`: Warns about unnecessary use of the `strictfp` modifier.

+    -   `suppression`: Warns about recognized `@SuppressWarnings` values that don't actually suppress any warnings.

+    -   `suppression-option`: Warns about `-Xlint:-key` options that don't actually suppress any warnings (requires `options`).

     -   `synchronization`: Warns about synchronization attempts on instances of value-based classes.